 Clubs at Lafayette

-ACADEMIC TEAM Sponsor: Bradley Bernhard and Chris Griffith
+ACADEMIC TEAM Sponsor: Chris Griffith

 The Lafayette Academic Team consists of both varsity and junior varsity teams participating in quick recall type tournaments in Kentucky and throughout the Southeastern United States.
 We also compete in the KAAC Governor's Cup Competition.
 Topics include world and US history, art, music, literature, math, and science.

 Random Acts of Kindness (AOK) Club’s mission is to do all things with kindness and to make Lafayette a better place by simple acts such as handing out encouraging notes, helping custodians, hand out “love bags” of toiletries, gift cards, etc., or flowers randomly.
 Member criteria calls for those who must be willing to help others generously with a positive attitude.